 - Place the croissant pieces in a 9 x 9 inch pan.
 Sprinkle the blueberries over the top.

 - Preheat the oven to 350 degrees.
-While the oven is warming up, let the croissant mixture stand for 20 minutes to allow the bread to absorb some of the cream cheese mixture.
+While the oven is warming up, let the croissant mixture stand for at least 20 minutes to allow the bread to absorb some of the cream cheese mixture.

 - Bake for 35 to 40 minutes until the center is set; if you use individual sized ramekins the baking time will be shorter.
 Keep an eye on the pan, you may want to cover it with foil for the last 10 minutes if the top starts to get too brown.
 Allow to cool for a few minutes before serving.

 Adapted from The Girl Who Ate Everything